“Success is not final. Failure is not fatal. It is the courage to continue that counts."

 How Steve Jobs Created A Family Office

-To give you a practical, real life example of a single family office, you need to look no further than Steve Jobs, the American founder of Apple Computer and Pixar, who created a "first generation family office" based on his genius, drive, and creativity.
-When Steve Jobs died in 2011 due to complications from a relapse of his previously treated islet-cell neuroendocrine pancreatic cancer, his wife, Laurene Powell Jobs, inherited $17.6 billion from the Stephen P. Jobs Trust to become the fourth-richest woman in the world and the 49th wealthiest person on the 2017 Forbes annual list of world billionaires.
+To give you a practical, real life example of how a single family office was created and the impact on the world one person can make, you need to look no further than Steve Jobs, the American founder of Apple Computer and Pixar, who created a "first generation family office" based on his genius, drive, and creativity.
+When Steve Jobs died in 2011 due to complications from a relapse of his previously treated islet-cell neuroendocrine pancreatic cancer, his wife, Laurene Powell Jobs, inherited what today is worth $21.3 billion from the Stephen P. Jobs Trust to become the fourth-richest woman in the world and the 54th wealthiest person on the 2019 Forbes annual list of world billionaires.

 Today, Laurene Powell Jobs family is the richest woman in Silicon Valley, the largest shareholder in Disney, and uses her family office to promote social causes and philanthropy that are the heart of her family's values and vision.
-Steve Jobs' family office is one example of why you need to sit up and become intelligent about global family offices, their place in the 17 SDGs, capital stack of world-wide deals, and the global impact and change they are making in our global economy.
+Steve Jobs' family office is one example of why you need to sit up and become intelligent about global family offices, how they allocate capital to the 17 SDGs, how they participate in the capital stack of world-wide deals, and the global impact each family office is making in our global economy.
 At Privos, we believe that the legacy of Steve Jobs and his family office embodies the hard driving, creative brilliance, and intense entrepreneurism that we strive to replicate at our firm every day.